 Being able to see the ocean from home is a great privilege that many people only dream of and it greatly helps the population living on the coast, even those who do not live exactly close to the ocean, but who drive a lot along the beach, to have a much less stressful life.
 Personally, I love the beach and having the option to escape to a second home is a good reason for a lot of people to buy.
 Locking down an investment property is a challenge, but some of the best places to get a return on your investment are beach houses.
-Not only is Boca Raton amazing as a coastal city, but it's a wonderful city to invest in, just like Miami, Sarasota, Savannah, and Hermosa Beach.
+Not only is Boca Raton amazing as a coastal city, but it's also a wonderful city to invest in, just like Miami, Sarasota, Savannah, and Hermosa Beach.
 A house on the beach may have the same square feet and features as one further inland, but it will have a much greater value simply because it exists near the ocean.
 Their architectural designs and technological elements differentiate them from other beach houses around the world.
 In conclusion, living in a beach house has its own set of pros and cons that should be carefully weighed before making any decisions.